-The second of summer 2018's great cricket clashes is almost upon us.
+The second of summer 2018's great cricket clashes is upon us.
 England lost to Scotland in June but now, after a few confidence-boosting wins against a minor side called Australia, they have the chance to redeem themselves against the mighty India, and this marathon series has all the hallmarks of a classic.

 All times are current UK time, ie BST.